-Paul taught Titus and the Holy Spirit teaches us about the transforming power of grace.
-The wisdom we find is that God’s grace is not only a saving grace but it is also a sanctifying grace.
-Beginning in the prevenient background it emerges into your foreground as you place faith in Christ and are born again.
+Paul taught Titus, and the Holy Spirit teaches us about the transforming power of grace.
+The wisdom we find is that God’s grace is not only saving grace but it is also a sanctifying grace.
+Beginning in the prevenient background, it emerges into your foreground as you place faith in Christ and are born again.
 Then as you continue to cooperate with the Holy Spirit, you experience Him training you how to live.
 This grace is taking you to the sanctified life.

 Why is such a life necessary?
 Because the Lord is soon to appear for you.
-With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearing of our great God and Savior Jesus Christ.
+With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearance of our great God and Savior, Jesus Christ.

 Peter wrote about our subject at the outset of his first letter.
 He testifies regarding the elect, according to the foreknowledge of God the Father, in the sanctification of the Spirit.
 Click here to read his purity plea in 1 Peter 1:13-16.

 Peter made a plea to those pilgrim-like believers to live as obedient children.
-This is exactly what the Spirit is saying to us.
+This is precisely what the Spirit is saying to us.
 You desire to please your Father by not returning to the former ways of this world.
 You know better because you have been transformed by the power of saving grace.
-And this grace is sanctifying us be holy in all of our behavior.
+And this grace is sanctifying us to be holy in all of our behavior.

 Why should you desire to obey this command?
-Because the One who saved you is holy and He’s coming back.
-Your lifestyle should reflect the holiness of Jesus Christ because His return for you is certain.
+Because the One who saved you is holy, and He’s coming back.
+Your lifestyle should reflect the holiness of Jesus Christ because His return for you is inevitable.

 John, the beloved, most likely wrote this while in exile on the Isle of Patmos.
 Our final witness knew Christ intimately and understood His Gospel in depth.
 He wrote to correct the doctrinal errors that had crept into the Church of his day.
 Click here to read this joy-filled pericope in 1 John 3:1-3.